Jagdeep S. Bhatia

 about me

-I'm really proud of EvoGym, a tool for soft robot design and control co-optimization which I built with CDFG @ MIT.
-EvoGym was featured in Scientific American, Wired, Forbes, IEEE Spectrum, and MIT News!
+I'm really proud of EvoGym, a tool for soft robot design and control co-optimization which was featured in Scientific American, Wired, MIT News, and IEEE Spectrum!

 Outside of research, I co-founded Momentum AI, an education nonprofit dedicated to teaching AI to underserved high-schoolers.
-I also enjoy running, making, playing card games, and inventing bad puns.
+I also enjoy making, running, playing Avalon, and inventing bad puns.

 news